6th Missouri Infantry Regiment (Confederate): Legacy

 The men of the 6th Missouri formed Companies "B", "C", "D", and "H" of the 2nd and 6th Missouri (Consolidated); Companies "A", "E", "F", "G", "I", and "K" were composed of men from the 2nd Missouri.
 Colonel Peter C. Flournoy of the 2nd Missouri commanded the new regiment.
 The consolidated regiment saw extensive action in the Atlanta campaign in 1864, including fighting at the Battle of Kennesaw Mountain on June 27.
 On October 5, the regiment fought at the Battle of Allatoona.
 The consolidated regiment suffered heavy casualties at the Battle of Franklin on November 30; it missed the Battle of Nashville in mid-December.
-On April 9, 1865, the regiment surrendered at the Battle of Fort Blakely.
+On April 9, 1865, the regiment surrendered at the Battle of Fort Blakeley.

+Thomas F. Harney, a former member of the 6th Infantry was later assigned to torpedo ordnance and arrested in the closing days of the war en route to bomb the White House with assistance from Cornelius Boyle and Mosby's Raiders.